SaiSindhuja197/mslearn-fabric/Instructions/Labs/04-data-science.md

 ### Summary

-In this exercise, you have created a notebook and trained a machine-learning model.
-You used Scikit-Learn to train the model and MLflow to track its performance.
+In this exercise, you:

+- Created a notebook for developing and running your machine learning workflow.

+- Trained a machine learning model using the Scikit-Learn library.

+- Used MLflow to track the model’s performance, including metrics and parameters.

 ### You have successfully completed the exercise.
 Click on Next >> to proceed with next exercise.